sourcegraph/about/handbook/product/product_management/direction_template.md

 What are we going to do in the next quarter, and how does it accomplish company goals and the product vision?

-## Top customer, support, sales and marketing issues

-- What are the top issues from customers we are taking on this quarter?
-- What are the top requests from other teams at Sourcegraph we are taking on this quarter?

-## What we're not working on

-What are we explicitly not working on?
-Are there frequent requests from customers or other teams we are choosing not to take on?
-Making that explicit makes other teams understand the strategy and reduces back and forth.

-# 3 year strategy and themes

-## Strategy

-What is your strategy defined in a few steps?

-## Guiding principles

-Identify what key principles, insights, and decisions are important to the strategy or a set of key hypotheses and set of key questions to validate or invalidate them.
-Describe the target by which we prioritize:

-- Market or audience
-- Personas
-- Jobs or Use Cases
-- Industries
-- What matters to us when we prioritize products and features
-- Contextual things that matter to Sourcegraph or the product

 ## Themes

 What are high level themes or principles you are using to guide prioritization within your three year strategy, and why?
 What are the groupings of features/problems to solve that you are focusing on in that period?